lilbud/lilbud.github.io/_posts/2025-04-06-backstreets-mag-archive.md

 Very little work was needed on Eddie's scans, which saved me a good bit of time.
 The most that had to be done was fixing the orientation of some pages that the Epson software mistakenly rotated.

 After I had PDFs of all the issues (from both Garry and Ed), I next used another Python library named `ocrmypdf`.
-Which uses the same Tessaract OCR process that the Internet Archive does.
+Which uses the same Tesseract OCR process that the Internet Archive does.
 Ed's scans were already OCRd by the scanner, but I wanted to redo all of the issues with the same tool so they were all mostly consistent.

 10 of the issues were scanned as spreads, rather than single pages.
 Since the other 81 issues were single pages, I asked Eddie to rescan these just to keep everything consistent with each other.

 Once the issues were ready, they were then uploaded to both MEGA and Archive.org.
 I also plan to release a torrent file on Jungleland so stay tuned for that.

 I really want to thank Eddie for scanning and even rescanning a number of issues.
 We had the shared goal of making this as good as it could possibly be.
 Because of his efforts, these are the highest quality versions of these issues available anywhere on the internet.

 ## Comparisons
 Real quick, I wanted to show a before and after of sorts.
 Comparing a few early scans to their final versions included in this project.